PLAndrev/PLAndrev/README.md

 - 👋 Hi, I’m @PLAndrev
-- 👀 I’m interested in simple games
+- 👀 I’m interested in old game Stars!
+(1996)
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# to create this game live again and mdo them easy moddable.
 - 💞️ I’m looking to collaborate on code
 - 📫 How to reach me: github